stooray1/TaDeT/README.md

 # bplcy.py: Backup PLC (BPLC) Script

-This repository contains a Python script that simulates a **Backup Programmable Logic Controller (BPLC)**.
+This file contains a Python script that simulates a **Backup Programmable Logic Controller (BPLC)**.
 The BPLC is designed to ensure redundancy by mirroring the output data of the main PLC and verifying the integrity of the received data using hashing techniques.

 ## Introduction